JMousqueton/CTI-MSTeams-Bot/README.md

 * Written in Python
 * Requires Teams Webhook

 Threat Intelligence Teams Bot gets updates from various clearnet domains and ransomware threat actor domains.
-This bot will check for updates Hourly.
+This bot will check for updates hourly.
+TITB doesn't need any server, it works as a GitHub-Action : see the [](.github/workflows/fetchCTI.yml) I've decided to remove the TelegramBot because it was not relevant for my needs.

 ## Installation
 Install all the modules in ```requirements.txt```